Ryuk38/phishing-detector/README.md

 Legitimate URLs: Download the top 1 million list from Tranco and rename it to legitimate_urls.csv.

 4. Running the Full Workflow
-Run the scripts in the following order:
+Run the scripts from your terminal in the following order:

 Step 1: Merge the raw datasets (fast)